aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 network-restricted environments.
 If customers are able to use the CDK CLI in their network-restricted environments, then it is reasonable to assume they were able to acquire the `aws-cdk` package from npm somehow.
-This implies customers will be able to also acquire the lambda layer packages from npm.
+This implies customers will be able to also acquire the `@aws-cdk/lambda-layer-X` packages from npm.
 They can either make sure the necessary packages are already installed and available in the `node_modules` directory where their CDK applications are executed, or include them in a private npm registry.